gnang/HypermatrixAlgebraPackage/README.md

 ## Diagonal third order hypermatrices.
 The package provides a routine for consrtructing third order generalization of diagonal matrices.
-Recall that using sage diagonal matrices are constructed using vectors as follows
+Recall that using sage diagonal matrices are constructed in sage using vectors as follows
 ```python
 sage: Dg=diagonal_matrix(SR,HM(2,'d').list()); Dg
 [d0  0]
 [ 0 d1]
 ```
 and diagonal matrices are characterized by the identity

 ```python
 sage: (Dg.transpose()*Dg-Dg.elementwise_product(Dg)).is_zero()
 True